ugoano/location-api-test/README.md

 I tried to balance a fine line between getting the code done and doing it right.
 But here are a few notes:

 * Had to refamiliarise myself with Django, and had only used Celery with Flask a few years ago, so there could be better or more industry-standard ways of doing this.
-* If I had the time I would use docker to start the web server, use a web server for the `nc` listener, install the dependencies, start the Celery worker, as well as the Redis broker so that running the tests are a lot simpler.
+* If I had the time I would use `docker` to start the web server, use a web server for the `nc` listener, install the dependencies, start the Celery worker, as well as the Redis broker so that running the tests are a lot simpler.
 * I feel some more refactoring can be done in the sync-async endpoints.
 * Generated a proper API doc
+* More thorough testing of the edge cases (I didn't cover all of them).